 Transactional mails are sent automatically as a result of actions or events.
 There are two scenarios for transactional mails.

 - API mails.
 Result from an API call, such as placing an order from the online shop.
-For this type of transactional mail, you need an HTTP API or SOAP API.
+For this type of transactional mail, you need the REST API, SOAP API or HTTP API.

 - Episerver Campaign mails.
 Used in a Marketing Automation campaign.
 While editing the Send message nodeCampaign: Item that determines when a recipient passes through the campaign, and the actions that are executed for the recipient.
 With the help of "connections", you can link nodes to specify the process of your campaign.
 The arrow at the end of each connection always points to the next node and the associated action., select the appropriate transactional mail in the Marketing Automation Feature for creating automated, multilevel campaigns. function.